mrousavy/react-native-vision-camera/docs/SETUP.md

 ```

 You also may need to:
-- add a Swift file to your project so that Xcode creates a bridging header,
+- add a Swift file to your project so that Xcode creates a bridging header
-- remove explicit Swift 5.0 imports for the library to compile as per [this StackOverflow answer](https://stackoverflow.com/a/66281846/1123156).
+- remove explicit Swift 5.0 references in the `LIBRARY_SEARCH_PATH` list as per [this StackOverflow answer](https://stackoverflow.com/a/66281846/1123156)

+> See [TROUBLESHOOTING.md](./TROUBLESHOOTING.md) if you're having problems

 ### Android